-Without pruning it can reach 15-20 feet tall with a spread of 12-30 feet at maturity.
+Without pruning it can reach 15 to 20 feet tall with a spread of 12 to 30 feet at maturity.

 ‘English Morello’ produces juicy, dark red cherries with red flesh and a sour flavor, which can be enjoyed fresh, or turned into beautiful pies or jams.
 They hold their shape, so will work well for freezing and preserves, too.

-If you’re ready to take the next step towards filling your own homemade pies, ‘English Morello’ is available as a 4 to 5-foot bare root tree from Nature Hills.
+If you’re ready to take the next step towards filling your own homemade pies, ‘English Morello’ is available as a four- to five-foot bare root tree from Nature Hills.

 8. Early Richmond

-An ancient variety, ‘Early Richmond’ has been around since the 1500s.
-It was so popular in Europe that it was brought to Colonial America by English settlers.
+An ancient variety, P. cerasus ‘Early Richmond’ has been around since the 1500s.
+It was so popular in Europe that it was brought to America by English settlers.

-This sour cherry tree is adapted to Zones 4-8, will thrive in moist to well-drained soil, and is drought tolerant.
+This sour cherry tree is adapted to Zones 4 to 8, will thrive in moist to well-drained soil, and is drought tolerant.

 ‘Early Richmond’ produces an abundant, early harvest of tart cherries with light red skins and juicy flesh, great for cooking, baking, and preserving – if you can manage to keep yourself from eating all of them straight off the tree.

-‘Early Richmond’ is available as a bare root 3 to 4-foot tree from the Arbor Day Foundation shop.
+‘Early Richmond’ is available as a four- to five-foot tree from Nature Hills Nursery.

 An early producer, ‘Montmorency’ bears fruits that are large and bright red with yellow flesh and clear juice.
 The cherries from this variety have a rich, tangy flavor, making them excellent for use in baked goods and preserves.

-‘Montmorency’ is available as bare root 3 to 4-foot trees from the Arbor Day Foundation shop.
+‘Montmorency’ is available from FastGrowingTrees.com.
 It is only partly self-fertile, so for a larger harvest you’ll need to plant two or more trees.